With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 The 15-day tracking window isn’t as generous as other partnerships offering 30–45 days.

-It’s like speed dating for earnings—you’ve got to make an impression fast.
+It’s like speed dating for earnings, you’ve got to make a good impression fast.

 Big-ticket outdoor buys take time, as enthusiasts often research tents, backpacks, and kit for weeks before pulling the trigger.

-That means you need quicker conversions, not a long sales cycle—something that doesn’t always match how the audience shops for this category.
+That means you need quicker conversions, not a long sales cycle, which is something that doesn’t always match how the audience shops for this category.

 Slow Payouts: The 47-Day Lag